The Violent Bear It Away: Major themes

 Flannery O'Connor was a devout Catholic, and The Violent Bear It Away reflects her religious beliefs.
 It is filled with religious imagery and themes, ranging from the power of passion to the dominance of destiny.

 The most obvious of the novel's themes is the idea that destiny and religion will dominate over the secular.
 O'Connor illustrates this well, demonstrating the power of Tarwater's destiny as it dominates every obstacle in its way; the drowning of Bishop is transformed to a baptism, Tarwater's rape turns to revelation, and the secular Rayber fails in every way.
 The importance of passion is also linked with the power of religion.
 Tarwater is filled with passion; Rayber suppresses his.
 Thus, Tarwater succeeds and is redeemed, and Rayber is ultimately destroyed.
 This is shown when Bishop is killed; when he realizes that he has no love for his son, Rayber collapses.

 The idea that everything that destroys also creates is evident as well.
 Nearly every symbol and character in the book pulls Tarwater away from his destiny but also pushes him back.
 Rayber nearly succeeds in secularizing Tarwater, but he ultimately brings the boy back to Powderhead.
 The drowning of Bishop, the ultimate secular act, nearly destroys Tarwater's destiny, but the simultaneous baptism redeems it.
 Fire both destroys Powderhead and burns Tarwater's eyes clean.
 Water both drowns and baptizes.
 Everything that destroys, redeems.

-James Cantrell feels that O'Connor's Irish heritage is central to the novel, serving as the foundation of her exploration of the conflicts between Christ and secularism in America.
-He says, for example, the surname "Tarwater" is completely understood only by focusing on Irish culture and history.
+James Cantrell argues that O'Connor's Irish heritage is central to the novel, serving as the foundation of her exploration of the conflicts between Christianity and secularism in America.
+He says, for example, that the surname "Tarwater" is completely understood only in the context of Irish culture and history.

-One possible reading of the novel offers cautionary tale about religious anti-intellectualism.
-Old Mason Tarwater epitomizes faith coupled with anti-intellectualism and spiritual pride, which brings about the whole series of unfortunate events depicted in the book.
-Rayber is a basically moral person, but abashed by the closed-minded and anti-intellectual approach to religion that was infused in his childhood, he's drawn towards atheism.
-Had he actually employed his efforts to find rational reasons for Christian faith, he would find no lack of evidential support, as Christianity has a rich intellectual tradition.
-Thus Rayber would probably have become a true Christian, himself baptising Bishop, perhaps coming to terms with his fanatical uncle, and educating his nephew both in science and in faith, which are complementary.